Dutch Oven Daddy

 Step 1: Cook the sausage.
 Crumble up the sausage and add to your preheated cast iron skillet over medium heat.
 Cook until it's no longer pink and then drain the fat off.

-Onions and butter being cooked in a cast iron skillet.
+Onions and butter being cooked in a cast iron skillet for sausage gravy.

 Step 2: Cook the onions.
 Melt the butter in the same skillet.
 Add the onions and garlic powder.
 Cook until the onions are golden.

-Flour added to the skillet of onions and butter.
+Flour added to the skillet of onions and butter to make a roux for sausage gravy.

 Step 3: Make the roux.
 Add the flour and seasonings to the skillet with the onions.
 Whisk constantly for 1-2 minutes.

-Heavy cream and chicken stock in a cast iron skillet being whisked in.
+Heavy cream and chicken stock being whisked into the roux in a cast iron skillet.

 Step 4: Make the gravy.
 Slowly add the whipping cream and chicken broth to the skillet.
-Whisking to prevent clumping.
+Whisk to prevent clumping.

 Breakfast sausage being added to the gravy in a cast iron skillet.

 Step 5: Finish.
-Add the sausage and continue to cook the gravy until it’s add its desired consistency.
+Add the sausage and continue to cook the gravy until it reaches your desired consistency.

 Storing Directions